 This section is about fundamentalists who consider their religious text of choice to be completely free of error, human invention or fantasy (i.e., inerrant).
 In particular I have in mind Christian fundamentalists who consider the Bible to be inerrant, and Muslims who consider the Koran to be inerrant.
 How do such people arrive at the decision that their text is infallible, and what logical problems does this incur?
 Do they take the text more or less seriously than liberals?

 Fundamentalists largely hold that their scripture is the only authority we have as regards to the truth: It is an absolute truth.
 However, in order to select which text they consider inerrant there must first be non-scriptural basis for this selection.
-Before a person considers a text inerrant, they are in a position where their cultural and class position in the world dictate their knowledge of religious texts and their approach to them.
+Before a person considers a text inerrant, they are in a position where their position in the world dictate their knowledge of religious texts and their approach to them.
 These secular and coincidental factors determine whether a person comes to decide that a text is inerrant.

 “Koran, n.
 A book which the Mohammedans foolishly believe to have been written by divine inspiration, but which Christians know to be a wicked imposture, contradictory to the Holy Scriptures.”

+The philosopher Immanuel Kant made the same argument in 1785 with regards to believers choosing that the God of the Bible is indeed a being of moral perfection: "Even the Holy One of the Gospels must first be compared with our ideal of moral perfection before we can recognise Him as such"36.
 It is an illogical situation that once a fundamentalist has chosen a text, they then deny that they have no other source of authority: If there is no source of authority other than the text they've chosen, then their reason for selecting the text has become invalid.
 Beyond this point of self-contradiction it can be seen that the reasons are complex psychological ones.